 Moving up the ladder is not an easy task and requires dedication, planning and perseverance.
 The reality is the people with the top jobs within software development didn’t get there overnight and have worked hard to get to where they are today.
 By selecting the right direction, expanding knowledge, and demonstrating the right attitude, developers can move into more senior roles quickly and take on more responsibility.
 To look at the salaries associated with the different steps on the software development ladder, check out our Salary Guide.
 You will see ranges from Senior Developer to CTO.

 Evaluating opportunities is an essential part of a successful career plan, without room to grow moving up the ladder can be difficult and frustrating.
 Identifying organic growth opportunities can help you transition up the ladder, but your boss must approve.
 When looking for progression you must evaluate if your current company can meet your aspirations and if not, you should move to a company that can.

-If you have hit a ceiling in your current company and are looking for a new position to move up the ladder, why not browse our jobs section.
+If you have hit a ceiling in your current company and are looking for a new position to move up the ladder, why not browse through our list of our .NET Software Development jobs.
 While making this transition it is key to create a CV that outlines all your experiences and sets you up well for your job search.
 You can check out our CV template example, to gain a bit of guidance on this.
-If you want some advice on how to grow your team or get some insights into setting up a progressive environment for your developers reach out to me at firstname.lastname@example.org or go to our services page.
+If you want some advice on how to grow your team or get some insights into setting up a progressive environment for your developers reach out to me at email@example.com or go to our services page.